holochain/wind-tunnel-runner/README.md

-Now that you have a branch with the definition of your new machine on it, make sure that the machine has internet access, preferably a wired one for stability, and log into the new machine with the root account or the one you created during installation and run the command:
+Now that you have a branch with the definition of your new machine on it, make sure that the machine has internet access, preferably a wired one for stability.

+Then, log into the machine with the root account and run the command:

+> \[!Warning\]
+> Must use the `root` account as all other accounts will be deleted during
+> installation.

 ```sh
 nix --experimental-features 'nix-command flakes' run github:holochain/wind-tunnel-runner/<your-branch> -- <your-machine-name>